 There are a number of electric toothbrushes that operate on Sonic technology such as the Sonicare VS Oral B range.
 However, there are also electric toothbrushes based on Ultrasonic technology.
 You might be wondering what the differences between toothbrushes made based on sonic vs ultrasonic technology.
 We explore the differences below.

-What is the Difference Between Sonic vs Ultrasonic Electric Toothbrushes?
+What is the Difference Between Sonic and Ultrasonic Electric Toothbrushes?

 - Meanwhile Ultrasonic toothbrushes, unlike sonic types, don’t depend on an actual movement to thoroughly clean teeth.